LPCIC/coq-elpi/README.md

   checker deep inside it.
 - [tactics](examples/example_curry_howard_tactics.v) show how to create
   simple tactics by using (proof) terms and the elaborator of Coq
+- [zify](examples/example_zify.v) show how to create
+  simple tactic that relates a goal to another following user given rules.

 ### Applications written in Coq-Elpi